-The high season in Jamaica is winter, officially that’s between mid-December and mid-April when you can expect warm sunny days and little in the way of rain.
-Weather-wise this is one of the best times to visit Jamaica.
-Bear in mind that it’s also the peak season for tourism so the island to be at its busiest and prices will be at their highest, especially around Christmas, New Year, Spring Break and Easter.
+The high season in Jamaica is winter, officially that’s between mid-December and mid-April.
+During these months, you can expect warm sunny days and little in the way of rain.
+Weather-wise, this is one of the best times to visit Jamaica.
+Bear in mind that it’s also the peak season for tourism, so the island will be at its busiest during this time.
+Prices throughout this period will also be at their highest, especially around Christmas, New Year, Spring Break and Easter.

-Jamaica has a tropical climate, so you can expect hot sunshine, high humidity and tropical rain showers through the summer months.
+Jamaica has a tropical climate, so you can expect hot sunshine, high humidity and tropical rain showers throughout summer.
 From June through November, temperatures soar with daily highs reaching around 91F.
 This low season period is the best time to go to Jamaica for a cheaper and quieter vacation.
 And while it comes with the risk of rain and storms, there’s usually still plenty of sunshine to go around.

 Whatever month you decide to visit, you’ll find a wide selection of places to stay.
-An ideal option is to rent a private vacation home – they’re available in a variety of sizes and prices ranges, and many come equipped with private pools and in-villa staff who will cater to your every need.
+An ideal option is to rent a private vacation home.
+They’re available in a variety of sizes, with something to suit every budget.
+Many homes are even equipped with in-villa staff who will cater to your every need!

 When is hurricane season in Jamaica?

 Like most Caribbean islands, Jamaica has a hurricane season that officially starts on June 1st and lasts through November 30th.
-Don’t be alarmed though as even if you choose to visit at this time (and there are some great deals to be had) the chances of a hurricane hitting Jamaica during your visit are very slim.
-In fact, the hurricane season can be one of the best times to visit Jamaica, especially during June, July and November which often see good weather without any storms.
+Don’t be alarmed even if you choose to visit at this time; the chances of a hurricane hitting Jamaica during your visit are very slim.
+In fact, hurricane season can be one of the best times to visit Jamaica, especially in June, July and November.
+During these months, you will quite often see good weather without any storms.

-Note that most storms occur during the autumn months, with storm activity peaking in early to mid September.
-If you’re traveling during hurricane season, especially during this peak period, you should strongly consider buying travel insurance that specifically offers hurricane coverage.
+Note that most storms occur during the autumn months, with storm activity peaking in early to mid-September.
+If you’re traveling during hurricane season, you should strongly consider buying travel insurance that specifically offers hurricane coverage.
 Such insurance is easy to get hold of and will protect your investment should a storm prevent you from traveling.

 We also recommend checking for weather updates from the USA’s National Hurricane Center before you go.

-So, when is the best time to visit Jamaica?
+When is the best time to go to Jamaica?

 Check out our month-by-month guide for a more in-depth look:

-January may be one of the coolest months in Jamaica however it’s also one of the most popular times to visit.
-Rainfall levels are low and the island stays warm throughout the month with average daytime temperatures in the mid to high 70s (around 25c).
+January is one of the coolest months in Jamaica, but it’s also one of the most popular times to visit.
+Rainfall levels are low and the island stays warm throughout the month.
+Average daytime temperatures are in the mid to high 70s (around 25c).
 There are around 9 hours of sunshine per day and humidity is of little concern as conditions tend to stay airy and pleasant.
 The sea is warm too, so you can enjoy water-based activities like swimming and snorkeling.